Company Research Scope

 Technological Advancements

-- Direct enrichment of silane for Si-28 targets superior purity for semiconductor-grade feedstock.
+- Direct enrichment pathways (e.g., silane for Si-28) to achieve higher-purity outcomes for semiconductor-grade products.

 New Product Developments